 The aim is for talking about 'feelings' to become part of our everyday language at school, helping to normalise it and giving children to confidence to speak out about how they are feeling whilst building those strong relationships.

 Where a child needs targeted SEMH intervention for a mental health problem, we work with others to provide interventions that use a graduated approach to inform a clear cycle of support.
 Assessment is used to establish a clear analysis of the child’s needs, a plan is set out as to how the child will be supported, the action needed to provide that support will be planned and regular reviews will be held to assess the effectiveness of the provision, leading to changes where necessary.
 We offer specific interventions led by specialists such as Pastoral Support, Family Outreach Workers and Play therapists and through close work with Outer Agencies such as GPs, Educational Psychologists and CAMHS.
 We respond reactively to meet all children's SEMH needs.

 - details of our proactive mental health teaching (MindMate)

 - support and guidance for parents, with useful links

 Why is teaching about mental health so important?

-Teaching SEMH skills has the potential to improve academic outcomes, keeps children safe and improves the mental well-being of pupils and future generations.
+Teaching SEMH skills has the potential to improve academic outcomes, keep children safe and improve the mental well-being of pupils and future generations.
 There is an increasing focus on the roles of schools in meeting the SEMH health needs of their pupils, and this is something of upmost importance to us at Kippax Ash Tree.